Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Analysis and discussion

-In the top panel of Figure\,\ref{fig:sfrd} we compare our results with those presented in \citet{Dudzeviciute_2020}.
+In the top panel of Figure\,\ref{fig:sfrd}, we compare our results with those presented in \citet{Dudzeviciute_2020}.
 The blue line (with 1$\sigma$ errors represented by the shaded area) depicts the results presented in \citet{Dudzeviciute_2020} down to the $S_{870}$ flux limit of 3.6\,mJy, while the orange line shows the derived values extrapolated down to the $S_{870}$ flux limit of 1.0\,mJy, where the ALMA number counts of \citet{Hatsukade_2018} were used.
-The green line gives the evolution of $\rho_{\rm SFR}$ found in this work down to the IR luminosity detection limits of our IR faint sample presented in Section\,\ref{sec:lf1} (Table\,\ref{tab:fe}) and the red circles with 1$\sigma$ error bars represent the integrated values down to ${\rm log}(L_{\rm IR}/L_\odot)=8.0$, with the red solid line produced from the evolution of the best-fit Schechter function parameters, presented in Section\,\ref{sec:lf4}.
-The increasing values of $\rho_{\rm SFR}$, at $z\lesssim 3$, for each of the samples is simply a consequence of different lower $L_{\rm IR}$ limits adopted, where $S_{870}$ fluxes from \citet{Dudzeviciute_2020} of 3.6 and 1.0\,mJy correspond to ${\rm log}(L_{\rm IR}/L_\odot)$ of $\sim 12.4$ and $\sim 11.7$, respectively.
-For the green-line sample of this work, the IR LF lower limit is set to ${\rm log}(L_{\rm IR}/L_\odot)$ of $\sim 10.9$ at $z\sim 1.4$, rising to $\sim 12.0$ at $z>4$ (Table\,\ref{tab:fe}), while the red circles were produced by integrating the best-fit Schechter functions down to ${\rm log}(L_{\rm IR}/L_\odot)=8.0$.
-Interestingly, the differences in the derived $\rho_{\rm SFR}$ values for each sample are decreasing towards higher redshifts, which indicates the growing contribution of the most IR luminous sources to the total star formation rate density towards earlier epochs (also apparent in Figure\,\ref{fig:lfall}).
+The green line gives the evolution of $\rho_{\rm SFR}$ found in this work down to the IR luminosity detection limits of our IR faint sample presented in Section\,\ref{sec:lf1} (Table\,\ref{tab:fe}), and the red circles with 1$\sigma$ error bars represent the integrated values down to ${\rm log}(L_{\rm IR}/L_\odot)=8.0$, with the red solid line produced from the evolution of the best-fit Schechter function parameters, presented in Section\,\ref{sec:lf4}.
+The increasing values of $\rho_{\rm SFR}$ at $z\lesssim 3$ for each of the samples are simply a consequence of different lower $L_{\rm IR}$ limits adopted, where $S_{870}$ fluxes from \citet{Dudzeviciute_2020} of 3.6 and 1.0\,mJy correspond to a ${\rm log}(L_{\rm IR}/L_\odot)$ of $\sim 12.4$ and $\sim 11.7$, respectively.
+For the sample of this work represented by the green line in the figure, the IR LF lower limit is set to a ${\rm log}(L_{\rm IR}/L_\odot)$ of $\sim 10.9$ at $z\sim 1.4$, rising to $\sim 12.0$ at $z>4$ (Table\,\ref{tab:fe}), while the red circles were produced by integrating the best-fit Schechter functions down to ${\rm log}(L_{\rm IR}/L_\odot)=8.0$.
+Interestingly, the differences in the derived $\rho_{\rm SFR}$ values for each sample decrease toward higher redshifts, which indicates the growing contribution of the most IR luminous sources to the total star formation rate density toward earlier epochs (which is also apparent in Figure\,\ref{fig:lfall}).